AABearBots/First-Closed-Doors-Competition/README.md

 { "Key" : "6HS4YUEB-865UY9W4-KGHEHHJ-GH72ETG1", "Secret" : "1a3529851a05439asdasdw63426378ggd65701ac4a5d53c4859aa3511a8aa65acbd7e713bba755d0b1591ebe3a7618a71393ef4d3d11310628e1db"}
 ```

-Create a folder named _API-Keys_ at the same level of the platform's repository (out of the folder AACloudPlatform) and save the file using the following naming convention:
+Create a folder named _API-Keys_ at the same level of the platform's repository (out of the folder AACloud) and save the file using the following naming convention:

 "**AA**" + **BotName** + "**.**" + **ExchangeName** + "**.json**"